-The purpose of a wine cooler is to create the most ideal storage conditions for your wine collection.
+The purpose of a built in or freestanding wine cooler is to create the most ideal storage conditions for your wine collection.
 In lieu of a wine cellar, the appliances are becoming increasingly popular with wine enthusiasts and can be found in thousands of households all across the UK.
 Wine coolers can be an incredible addition to your home both practically and aesthetically, but you may be wondering why exactly they are so special and whether they are truly worth the money?
 There are various factors you will need to consider before deciding whether a wine cooler is a worthwhile purchase for you.
 Here, we will explain the purpose of the device, how it differentiates from a regular refrigerator and the sorts of factors that will influence your decision of whether a wine cooler is worth your money.

 What is the purpose of a wine cooler?

 The ideal temperatures in which wine should be stored depends entirely on the type of wine it is.
 For example, white wine should be kept at an approximate temperature of around 8-10 degrees Celsius, whilst red wine should be kept at an approximate temperature of around 16-18 degrees Celsius.
 The purpose of a wine cooler is to ensure that these idyllic temperatures are achieved and maintained.
 They do this with either compressor or thermoelectric energy which works to circulate a constant, stable flow of air throughout the cooler, maintaining that desired and balanced temperature.
 Wine coolers are also available with dual temperature zones or with polyvalent technology, meaning you can store more than one type of wine in the singular unit.
 Wine coolers also work to protect the wine against UV rays, humidity and vibrations- which are all factors that can damage and ultimately ruin the wine.

 What is the difference between a wine cooler and a regular refrigerator?